-The Modern and Contemporary Art Council (MCAC) supports the acquisition of modern and contemporary art for LACMA.
-Members are part of a community of collectors and enjoy programs that develop and enhance their understanding of modern and contemporary art.
-Since its founding, MCAC is one of the longest-standing support groups for modern and contemporary art in the country and has been the premier educational program for collectors and admirers of world-wide, cutting-edge art for more than five decades.
-The council’s educational programs include exclusive private tours and conversations in galleries and at the museum with renowned and emerging artists, noted critics, curators, and art historians.
+The Modern and Contemporary Art Council (MCAC) supports the acquisition of Modern and Contemporary art for LACMA.
+Members are part of a community of collectors and enjoy programs that develop and enhance their understanding of Modern and Contemporary art.
+Founded in 1961 as the Contemporary Art Council, MCAC is one of the longest-standing support groups for modern and contemporary art in the country and has been the premier educational program for collectors and admirers of worldwide cutting-edge art for six decades.
+The Council’s educational programs include exclusive private tours and conversations in galleries and at the museum with renowned and emerging artists, noted critics, curators, and art historians.

-LACMA’s Modern art collection features strong holdings in German Expressionism, and important paintings and sculptures that span the 20th century by artists such as Jay DeFeo, David Hockney, Ellsworth Kelly, René Magritte, Wifredo Lam, Claes Oldenburg, Ed Ruscha, Betye Saar, Kurt Schwitters, and Frank Stella.
-Important acquisitions have included David Bright’s bequest of 23 paintings by František Kupka, Fernand Léger, Joan Miró, Pablo Picasso, and others; Robert Halff’s donation of 35 works including remarkable examples by Jasper Johns, Roy Lichtenstein, and Miró; and paintings and sculptures from the Janice and Henri Lazarof Collection, with works by Constantin Brancusi, Georges Braque, Alberto Giacometti, Barbara Hepworth, Léger, Henri Matisse, Henry Moore, and Picasso.
-The Modern art galleries also have works on view from the American art, Decorative Arts & Design, and Latin American art holdings, including examples by Ruth Asawa, Diego Rivera, Joaquín Torres-García, and Idelle Weber.
+LACMA’s Modern art collection features strong holdings in German Expressionism, Abstract Expressionism, and art made in Southern California.
+It includes important works that span the 20th century by artists such as Jay DeFeo, David Hockney, Lee Krasner, Ellsworth Kelly, Wifredo Lam, René Magritte, Claes Oldenburg, Pablo Picasso, Ed Ruscha, Betye Saar, Kurt Schwitters, and Frank Stella.
+Significant acquisitions have included David Bright’s 1967 bequest of 23 paintings by František Kupka, Fernand Léger, Joan Miró, Pablo Picasso, and others; MCAC members Michael and Dorothy Blankfort’s generous gift of their extensive collection in 1999; MCAC member Robert Halff’s 2005 donation of 35 works including remarkable examples by Jasper Johns, Roy Lichtenstein, and Miró; and 130 paintings, sculptures, and works on paper from the Janice and Henri Lazarof Collection, with works by Constantin Brancusi, Georges Braque, Alberto Giacometti, Barbara Hepworth, Léger, Henri Matisse, Henry Moore, and Picasso.

-MCAC is led by Stephanie Barron, senior curator and department head of Modern Art, Carol S. Eliel, curator of Modern Art, and the curators of the Modern and Contemporary Art departments.
+MCAC is led by Stephanie Barron, senior curator and department head of Modern Art, Carol S. Eliel, senior curator of Modern Art, along with Katia Zavistovski, assistant curator of Modern Art.